Monodendri, Ioannina

 Monodendri (Μονοδένδρι) is a village in the Ioannina regional unit (Epirus region) in Greece.
 It is part of the municipal unit of Central Zagori in the Zagori region, and is located 41 km north of the city of Ioannina.

 Monodendri is built at a height of 1060 meter and retains much of the traditional stone-built architecture.

+Name

+The toponym Monodendri is a compound of the Greek adjective monos and the noun dendri, later dendrion, which stems from the Ancient Greek dendron.
+When used as a prefix, mono-, the adjective indicates that the subject is unique, singular, or occurs only once.
+The shift in tone from dendron to dendri follows a common linguistic pattern, seen in pairs like kouti-paliokouti or paidi-paliopaidi.
+The form manadentri from monodentri is a false etymology linking it to the word man(n)a.

+The name of the village originates from a large fir tree near the former monastery of Agios Minas, which was struck by lightning and survived until 1840.